 As part of U of T’s Faculty of Medicine, the Department of Occupational Sciences and Occupational Therapy’s students have access to the most extensive network of academic clinical centres and community organizations available in North America, as well as state of the art teaching and research facilities.
 With your support, we will continue to achieve excellence and produce innovative professionals and academic leaders who are advancing the practice of rehabilitation science and improving the health and well-being of individuals, families, workplaces, and communities across the world.

-Please visit our online donation page to give to the Department of Occupational Science and Occupational Therapy Fund.
+Visit our online donation page to give to the Department of Occupational Science and Occupational Therapy Fund.
 This fund is used to support students through bursaries and scholarships, to fund travel for national and international conferences, and to support clinical placements and the advancement of new techniques and methods in educational programs.
 Below are some examples of the various ways alumni have given back to students in the department.
 Be sure to visit this page again soon, as stories will be included about the award recipients.

 Thank you for supporting OS&OT!

 Alumni Giving Back

 Our alumni have been very generous in not only sharing their time, knowledge, and expertise with our students and our MScOT program by teaching, mentoring, becoming clinical preceptors, and working on committees and research, they also give generously to establish teaching materials and spaces, plus awards and scholarships to support our students and the program.

 Examples of Types of Awards Established by Alumni and Their Families

 In Honour Giving: The Colleen Tate Memorial Bursary